sinastiller/battleship-game/README.md

 ### [General features](#general-features)

 1. #### Welcome message & name input
  * The user is welcomed to the Battleship Game and is asked to enter their name before proceeding.
-The input must contain letters(lowercase or capital) - can also contain "-" or " " - and hast to be at least two characters in length.
+The input must contain letters (lowercase or capital) - can also contain "-" or " " - and hast to be at least two characters in length.
 This creates an interaction with the player.

  ![name_input](readme.images/name_input.png)

 2. #### Instructions & user input
  * The machine then lists up the instructions to the user, including a quick explanation about columns and rows, what different ship types there are and the goal of the game.
-Following that the player is asked to input the letter S to be able to start the game.
+Following that, the player is asked to input the letter S to be able to start the game.
 The .upper() is used here in case the user enters a lowercase "s".
 Entering a different letter prompts the user to enter the valid input.

   ![instructions](readme.images/instructions.png)

 3. #### Placing ship & ship placed
- * Once the game started the user can see their epmty board, with "PLAYER NAME" written above it, and is straight asked to enter the first location of their ship.
-Firstly they'll choose a position (sideways or downwards), followed by the row (A-H) and finally the column (1-8).
-If invalid input is entered the user is notified about the mistake and asked to submit a valid answer.
+ * Once the game started, the user can see their empty board, with "PLAYER NAME" written above it, and is straight asked to enter the first location of their ship.
+Firstly, they'll choose a position (sideways or downwards), followed by the row (A-H) and finally the column (1-8).
+If invalid input is entered, the user is notified about the mistake and asked to submit a valid answer.
  The ship is then placed in the exact location on the board and made visible to the player.
 The placing ship progress finishes, once all the five ships are placed.
  The computer at the same time picks their ship placement randomly and places them on a hidden board.